 Loss and Reinstatement of Eligibility- "I have great grades, but the e-mail said my financial aid was cancelled because I have exceeded the Maximum Credit Limit for my program.
 Can I appeal to keep my financial aid?"

 Yes.
-Before financial aid can be re-instated, however, you will need to meet with an academic counselor at one of the campus locations to discuss your program of study, and whether or not you are making adequate progress toward completion of the program you are pursuing.
-Your counselor may then be able to provide you with a statement and program checklist that explains how many credits you have to complete before you have earned the degree or certificate of
+Before financial aid can be re-instated, however, you will need to meet with an academic advisor or counselor at one of the campus locations to discuss your program of study, and whether or not you are making adequate progress toward completion of the program you are pursuing.
+Your advisor/counselor will then assist you with completing an appeal form and sign off on a program checklist that explains how many credits you have to complete before you have earned the degree or certificate that you are pursuing.

 Satisfactory Academic Progress Appeal Approval Process- "I've been approved, so now what happens?"

 If you've been placed on SAP Probation: If, after the probationary period has passed, satisfactory academic progress has not been achieved, you will be removed from probation and your financial aid eligibility will be lost.
-If you have been approved for the VCCS Academic Renewal Process, please speak to a financial aid associate for further assistance.
+If you have been approved for the VCCS Academic Renewal Process, please speak to a Financial Aid Advisor for further assistance.

 **Important** While on financial aid probation/academic plan, each student must continue to make progress toward his or her degree.
-At the conclusion of each semester, each student on financial aid probation is reviewed for continued progress toward his or her degree and, if continued progress is not maintained, financial aid probation is revoked and the student is no longer eligible for aid at Germanna.
+Students must be 100% successful in all attempted courses.
+At the conclusion of each semester, each student on financial aid is reviewed for continued progress toward his or her degree and, if continued progress is not maintained, financial aid probation/academic plan is revoked and the student is no longer eligible for aid at Germanna.